-Basic Trope: A character's notable trait later becomes their major trait.
+Basic Trope: A character trait becomes exaggerated over time.

 Straight: Alice is a character on Alice and Bob: she's well-rounded, but her most defining trait is her political activism.
 In later seasons, all facets of her character are drowned out to where the political activism is all that remains of her characterization.